 If your MLRun function requires additional libraries or files, you might need to build a new Docker image.
 You can do this by specifying a base image to use as the image, your requirements via requirements, and (optionally) your source code via with_repo=True (where the source is specified by project.set_source(...)).
-See Build function image for more information on when a build is required.
+See more details aout images in MLRun images and more information on when a build is required in Build function image.